 She lost about 50 pounds and then hit a plateau.
 "I got stuck for a year," she says.
 "It wasn't a big deal, because I felt like I was maintaining it.
 I think my body just got comfortable where it was at."

 For Jaci, more exercise was the key to breaking through plateaus.
 Her two boys started football, and she began walking and running around the track while they practiced.
 "Instead of going home like a lot of people do, I do the track while I'm at football practice."

 These days, exercise is a regular part of her life and her family's life.
-"We ride dirt bikes.
+"We ride bikes.
 We do a lot of outdoor activities.
-We started skiing again last year.
-That's been a new thing since I lost the weight.
-We started waterskiing again last summer."
+That's been a new thing since I lost the weight."

 Now Jaci tries to exercise at least 5 days a week.
-When she's not running around a track, she uses an elliptical exercise machine, a treadmill, a recumbent bike, a regular exercise bike, and weights.
-She also has a gym membership.
+When she's not running around a track, she uses an exercise bike and weights.
 She varies her exercise throughout the year—running track when her kids are in football practice and playing basketball with them when they have basketball at school.

 Ask Jaci what has helped her lose weight, and she rattles off the list: